kyang5/coursedescriptions/source/courses/comp330.rst

 Outcome
 --------------------

-Students will experience process based development, understand the dynamics of a professional software organization, and develop skills for implementing software with others.
+Students will experience process-based development, understand the dynamics of a professional software organization, and develop skills for implementing software with others.

 Syllabi